About the course

 In addition, our PGCE offers students the opportunity to gain up to 60 Master’s level credits, with potential progression to a Master's level degree programme.

-During your time with us, you can expect develop expert knowledge and skills enabling you to thrive in the teaching profession.
-Outcomes for students are outstanding so if you want to make a positive difference to the lives of children and their families, come and join the team at the University of Gloucestershire.
+During your time with us, you can expect to develop expert knowledge and skills enabling you to thrive in the teaching profession.
+Outcomes for students are outstanding and will enable you to make a positive difference to the lives of children and their families.

 How school placements work

 The PGCE Secondary course at the University of Gloucestershire provides trainee teachers with a breadth of school experience across three placements.
 There are a wide range of placements available which have been arranged with key considerations in mind: experience of different age-ranges and schools, accessibility and travel time and students' previous experience.
 The normal working week is approximately 35 hours and normal school hours apply when students are on placement (8am-5pm), with additional independent study.

 During School Experience 1, trainees will work with small groups of students identified with the school to plan, teach and assess over time.
 Trainees will critically reflect on pupils' learning throughout this placement.
 During School Experiences 2 and 3, trainees will plan, teach and assess whole classes with increasing independence.

 The course fees for 2020/2021 are as follows:

 You’ll get a bursary of £12,000 if you have a degree of 2:2 or above in any subject.

 You don’t have to apply for a bursary - if you’re eligible, you’ll automatically start receiving it once you begin your course.
 Find out about eligibility and how you’ll be paid.